jake-knerr/js-style-guide/README.md

 > Why not use class or prototypes?
 My principle gripe against prototypes is that requiring the `this` keyword makes their use less flexible.
 I like being able to destructure methods, and pass the methods around without needing to keep in mind the context of the method.
 In principle, I really like the idea of prototypes and the consistency of the class syntax.
 But in practice, I find them to be more cumbersome than they are worth.

+> Another advantage of factories is that they minify better than classes or prototypes because they do not use the `this` keyword.

 ```javascript
 // discouraged
 class Person {